Utica Community Schools

 UCS Foundation Special Events

-The annual Career Focus Luncheon, a "must attend" event for workplace professionals and 2,000 Utica Community Schools sixth graders, is set for Wednesday and Thursday, May 2 - 3, at the Palazzo Grande, 54660 Van Dyke (South of 25 Mile Rd.) in Shelby Twp.
+The annual Career Focus Luncheon, a "must attend" event for workplace professionals and 2,000 Utica Community Schools sixth graders.

-The Career Focus Luncheon, sponsored by the UCS Foundation for Educational Excellence in partnership with the Sterling Heights Regional Chamber of Commerce and Industry and the Advisor & Source Newspapers, and in cooperation with Utica Community Schools, has impacted the lives of more than 30,000 students since its inception.
+The Career Focus Luncheon is sponsored by the UCS Foundation for Educational Excellence in partnership with the Sterling Heights Regional Chamber of Commerce and Industry and the Advisor & Source Newspapers, and in cooperation with Utica Community Schools.

 Business and individual sponsors are needed to make this year's Career Focus Luncheon another success.
-Please call the Foundation at 586.797.6953 to reserve your table on May 2 or May 3 and share your career know-how with today's children – tomorrow's leaders.
+Please call the Foundation at 586.797.6953 to reserve your table and share your career know-how with today's children – tomorrow's leaders.

 We thank our generous sponsors!